-Internal joinery and kitchen fittings
+Internal joinery and kitchen fittings Repair category 2 Notes Deterioration is noted to the kitchen fittings.
+Some tiles have been removed within the kitchen.
+The stair banister may not comply with current Building Regulations and this should be confirmed.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.

+Chimney breasts and fireplaces

 Repair category 1

-Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.

-Chimney breasts and fireplaces Repair category 1 Notes A wood burning stove has been installed.
-It is assumed that the installation complies with the Building Standards.
-Flues should ideally be swept and tested on an annual basis.
+Notes Flues should ideally be swept and tested on an annual basis.